CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 **IMPORTANT NOTICE**: Do not launch a new gateway instance with an existing one as there will be conflict on the SPI bus.

-You can start manually the gateway in background for test purposes with option 0.
-This option actually performs the following commands:
+You can start manually the gateway for test purposes with option 0.

-	> sudo python ./start_gw.py &
-	> disown %1

 **IMPORTANT NOTICE**: To run an operation gateway, it is better to reboot the gateway and let the LoRa gateway program start at boot.
 Manually lauching the gateway can be usefull for test purposes but we observed that redirections of LoRa gateway output to the post-processing stage can be broken thus leading to a not responding gateway.

 You can then use option 5 to see the logs in real time.
-To test the simple gateway, use option 1.
+To test the simple low-level gateway, use option 1.
 You can ssh at any time and use option 5 to see the latest packets that have been received.
 If you have the WiFi access point enabled you can use a smartphone with an ssh apps to log on 192.168.200.1 and launch cmd.sh from your smartphone.

 You can easily add new useful commands to the cmd.sh shell script.